Washington County Courthouse (Indiana)

-The Washington County Courthouse is a historic courthouse located at Salem, Washington County, Indiana.
+The Washington County Courthouse is a historic courthouse located at Salem, Indiana.
 It was designed by Harry P. McDonald and his brother, both of Louisville, and built in 1886.
 It is a Richardsonian Romanesque building and faced with limestone from the area was used in the construction.
 It is two-stories above a raised basement and features a five-story corner clock tower with a conical roof.
 It is the third courthouse at that location.

 It was listed on the National Register of Historic Places in 1980.
 It is located within the Salem Downtown Historic District.